sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-process/send-data-sumo-logic.md

 {{< /language-toggle >}}

-Now you can securely pass your Sumo Logic HTTP Source Address URL in your Sumo Logic handler by referring to the `sumologic_url` secret.
+Now you can refer to the `sumologic_url` secret in your handler to securely pass your Sumo Logic HTTP Source Address URL.

 ### Create a Sumo Logic handler

 With your Sumo Logic HTTP Source Address URL configured as a secret, you can create a handler to send Sensu observability data to your Sumo Logic HTTP Logs and Metrics Source.

-To send data for all events (as opposed to only incidents), do not include an event filter in the handler definition should not contain any event filters.
+To send data for all events (as opposed to only incidents), do not include an event filter in the handler definition.
 Run the following command to create the  `sumologic` handler:

 {{< language-toggle >}}